0 User Reviews

 Privacy and Security

-Norton WiFi Privacy comes with OpenVPN as standard on both Android and Windows.
+Norton VPN comes with OpenVPN as standard on Android, macOS and Windows.
 Users do not get the option to use any other protocols.
-Finding out about Norton's encryption was like getting blood from a stone.
-Customer support agents could only tell me that it was AES-256.
-I sent the firm emails, and after four days I managed to get the answers that I wanted.
+Finding out about Norton's encryption implementation is tricky, because the VPN fails to publish these important details.